vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 attainment of supreme reality.
 71. The external objects to which one could take recourse for the attain

-ment of the highest reality are: a sacred diagram (mandala), an altar, vessels, rosary beads, scriptures, the symbolic form of Siva, a human skull (tūra), a form made of plaster or a painting, or an image or statue in the likeness of one's teacher, etc. They may be
+ment of the highest reality are: a sacred diagram (mandala), an altar, vessels, rosary beads, scriptures, the symbolic form of śiva, a human skull (tūra), a form made of plaster or a painting, or an image or statue in the likeness of one's teacher, etc. They may be

 NOTES 231